kennethso168/caddy-docker-proxy-ddns-rfc2136/README.md

 The repo is configured to auto accept all updates to caddy and its modules unless it is a major version update in the `semver` version number.
 No testing is done before release of images.
 Use the images at your own risk.

 I personally use this for my homelab, so I may test the released images from time to time manually and indicate as such in the release notes.
+(Only for the `amd64` build though).
 Similarly, I will add a note or unpublish the release if I find that the image breaks.

 Automatic testing may be added in the future.